MohammedjavidjafirN/-Dashboard_power_bi_projects-/README.md

-# -Dashboard_power_bi_projects-
+# Dashboard_projects
-This contains all my power bi dashboard which i created by playing online data sets
+This contains all my power bi and tableau dashboard which i created by playing online data sets